-In survival analyses the funnel plot methodology is similar except that the funnel plots show the percentage survival plotted against the size of the centre (the number of patients in the cohort) and funnels are plotted around the average survival.
-Survival for any centres falling outside the funnels is significantly different from the average survival.
+In survival analysis the funnel plot methodology is similar except that the funnel plots show the percentage survival plotted against the size of the centre (the number of patients in the cohort) and 'funnels' are plotted around the average survival.
+Survival for any centres falling outside the 95% confidence intervals is therefore significantly different from the average survival.